travelingcircusofurbanism/website/posts/yaounde/introduction/en.md

 Here, we're collaborating with [geo.sm](https://geo.sm/), an open data platform and local social network establishing digital maps and GIS in Africa, creating the infrastructure for the interaction of inhabitants by geo-locations.
 I'll report more about geo.sm and their wonderful initiatives, but for now, as always, I'm archiving my basic research on the urban happenings of Yaundé here.

+Some of the reccomenddaion were from a local creative writer, [Nfor E. Njinyoh](https://bakwabooks.com/book-author/nfor-e-njinyoh/) from [Bakwa Magazine](https://bakwamagazine.com/).
+Nfor, you have my full respect.

 ### Things to do, places to go

 - [Monument de la réunification du Cameroun](https://en.wikipedia.org/wiki/Reunification_Monument) was constructed in the 1970s to memorialize the post-colonial merging of British and French Cameroon.
 Commissioned by President Ahmadou Ahidjo and designed by the architects Gedeon Mpondo and Engelbert Mveng, the spiral structure of the monument represents the political reunification of the “two Cameroons".
 There are still conflicts and armed insurgencies in the North-West and South-West of Cameroon, and the socio-political crisis that is known as the "Anglophone crisis" has shown that unity is still unstable.
 Yet, the monument surely adds a powerful image to the landscape of Yaoundé.